KhaiHuy123/movie-recommendation-system/README.md

 # movie-recommendation-system
-Here I created movie search engine using datasets from above source .
+Here I created movie search engine using datasets from public datasets .
 This is a simple project created for studying and to do some researches
 Hope you like it.

 Here are some notices from authors who provide those datasets, please notice and follow these words :